ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 _Am I really getting paid enough to work at a company which has poor business practices and is bigotted enough to target me the way they did, and then pretend they can pretend their way out of it?_

 _Am I being paid enough to believe someone else's lie over my own truth?_
-# Pt I Chapter 12 - End of final week at Weber-Aufderhar, 3/13/2022
+# Pt I Chapter 12 - End of final week at Runolfsdottir Group, 3/13/2022

 > Waseem: I'm Waseem Alihan.
 And you are?
 >